Understanding Class and Instance Variables in Python 3

 Class variables are defined within the class construction.
 Because they are owned by the class itself, class variables are shared by all instances of the class.
 They therefore will generally have the same value for every instance unless you are using the class variable to initialize a variable.

-A class variable alone looks like this:
+A class variable alone looks like the following:

 class Shark: animal_type = "fish"